robMolloy/valid9/README.md

 ```

-# Valid9 comes with a set of default rules, you do not need to add your own.
+### Valid9 comes with a set of default rules - you do not need to add your own.

 ```
 import { initiateRules } from 'valid9';